Home | Browse Topics | Jobs & benefits | Employment conditions and protections | Whistle-blower protections

 Confidentiality

-Your identity must be kept confidential by the people you disclose the information to unless it is really necessary for your identity to be shared.
+Your identity must be kept confidential by the people you disclose the information to unless it is necessary for your identity to be shared.
 You should be consulted with beforehand if this is thought to be necessary so you can give your opinion on the decision.

 Who should I tell about the serious wrongdoing?